duthied/bank/README.md

 - Account
 - Transaction Log

+##### Authentication
 The admin interface can be accessed by visiting the root of the site and providing a username of "admin@example.com" and a password of "password".

 #### API
+*****
+##### Authentication
+The API is protected via the presense of 2 headers in any API request:
+X-Card-Number and X-Pin - these values are validated in a filter on the AccountController.
+If the CardNumber and Pin aren't valid, a 403 is returned from the API requests.

 ##### Withdraw:
 A POST to `/api/account/{id}/withdraw` passing a param of 'amount' The response will be something like: